Jolanrensen/docProcessorGradlePlugin/README.md

-# KDoc / JavaDoc Preprocessor Gradle Plugin
+# KDoc / JavaDoc Preprocessor Gradle Plugin (PREVIEW)

 This Gradle plugin allows you to preprocess your KDoc / JavaDoc comments with custom preprocessors.
 These preprocessors can be used to add custom tags to your KDoc / JavaDoc comments or change the entirety of the comment.